Responding to queries

 Timed out request

-If we don’t hear back from you within a couple of minutes, the original request times out, and we let the initiating system know that their request wasn't received.
-If they want to try again, they can retry sending from their system.
+If we don’t hear back from you after a couple of minutes, the original request times out.
+We let the source system (i.e., your connection who sent the query) know that their request wasn’t received.
+The source system can then retry sending if they want.

 System error

-If an error occurs in your system that prevents you from successfully receiving the synchronous request from us, your system should send back the relevant 4XX or 5XX HTTP status code and a response with the relevant array populated: the Meta.Errors[] array (for the Data Model API) or the issues[] array (for the FHIR® API) populated.
-This array should contain an error object with the type of failure and corresponding details.
-At a minimum, a Text field should provide the error message details.
-We send the failed status code and the response with the errors back to your integration so they can check out the details in a log on their dashboard.
+If an error occurs in your system that prevents you from successfully receiving the synchronous request from us, your system should send back the relevant 4XX or 5XX HTTP status code and a response with the relevant data populated: